Sorosis of Orlando

 Sorosis of Orlando has a long history of service in Orlando: “In 1893, ten soft-spoken women of Orlando met at the home of Mrs. Robert Howe to organize a study club.
 Mrs. W. R. Anno, Miss Maud Anno, Miss Blanche Anno, Mrs. Annie Coleman, Miss Emily Dickenson, Mrs. H. W. Greetham, Mrs. Robert Howe, Miss Julia Pomeroy, Miss Lillian Shine, and Mrs. D. S. Shine became Charter Members.
 They adopted the name Sorosis from Latin meaning “sisterhood”.

-The women of Sorosis have impacted the lives of countless individuals and the community at large.
+The women of Sorosis have impacted the lives of countless individuals and the community at large since the organization was formed.

-In 1919, the Sorosis club of Orlando created a circulating library for its members.
-This collection was initially on the second floor of the Old Armory Building on Court Street and was subsequently moved to the Knox building at Pine and Court Streets.
-It remained the only library until the construction of the Albertson Public Library in.
+The Sorosis club of Orlando created a small circulating library for its members to use for research and personal development.
+This collection is said to have been was initially housed on the second floor of the Old Armory Building on south Court Avenue.
+It was subsequently moved to the Knox building at Pine and Court Avenue and the general public was permitted to borrow books for a small fee.
+It remained the only library open to the public until the construction of the Albertson Public Library in 1923, at which time, the club donated their books to the library.

 In early 1949, a proposal for the addition of a Bookmobile was presented to the board of the Albertson Public Library by the Orange County Chamber of Commerce.
 The ladies of Sorosis decided that a Bookmobile that would take books to people in the small communities of Orange County was a worthy venture, so they spearheaded a drive to raise $6,000 for the purchase of the vehicle.
 The Board of County Commissioners appropriated $10,000 for the staffing, books, and upkeep of the vehicle, and by November 1949 it was on the road serving the people of Orange County.